NEWS: Are Mortgage Rates Going Down? [February 2026]

 How is the Mortgage Market Affected By Interest Rates?

-Here are 3 tables comparing some of the best mortgage rates available on the market from the past 12 months
+Here are 4 tables comparing some of the best mortgage rates available on the market since March 2024.

-You can see how the mortgage market has changed over the last 24 months, and where the rates sit currently:
+You can see how the mortgage market has changed over the last 24 months, and where mortgage rates sit currently:

 November 2025